 Adding functionality to garments is a central aim, focussing on wearability and interaction with the new obtained functions.

-With an academic background in human movement science, thermo-physiology and interaction design the research group contributes to education by developing curricula that enable students to discover different possibilities of integrating technology in their projects.
+With an academic background in human movement science and interaction design the research group contributes to education by developing curricula that enable students to discover different possibilities of integrating technology in their projects.

-Within the minor textiles, the research group works together with education, to give students a strong introduction to design with integrated technology.
+Within the Fashion Technology Lab, the research group works together with education, to give students a strong introduction to design with integrated technology.

 We welcome questions into the field of smart wearables, both scientific and artistic related.